 Faculty Resources – Before Classes Start

 You will receive your login information and a temporary password from your supervisor.
-This cannot occur until all paperwork has been submitted to human resources.
+This cannot occur until individuals submit all paperwork to human resources.

 You will be prompted to setup your Q&A profile the first time you login.
 Information on this process is found on Intra under the Information Technology page – click on PASS Help.
 Additionally, “login help” is located on MyOTC.